slawinski/slawinski-dev/blog/how-to-set-up-a-blog-with-headless-cms-using-gridsome-and-netlify.md

 gridsome create my-blog
 ```

-where "my-blog" is the name of our project.
+where `my-blog` is the name of our project.
 Now change directory to `my-blog` and run:

 ```bash
 gridsome develop